Come celebrate these students and all of their hard work!

 Great job to all who competed.
 Keep pushing forward and striving for even more success! #FFA #MarionCountyFFA #LearningByDoing

-3 days ago, Seth Seaborn
+about 2 months ago, Seth Seaborn

 FFA Competitive Events day